The Way of WuTan

 Kung Fu

-Most people are familiar with styles such as Chinese Kickboxing, Wing Chun, and Jeet Kune Do ( the latter being created by Bruce Lee) but many more traditional styles are almost at risk of extinction due to the recent trends in mixed martial arts.
-From Shaolin and Wudang styles to the Choy Lui Fut systems, there is so much depth and history in traditional styles that we seek to preserve wherever possible.
+Most people are familiar with styles such as Chinese Kickboxing, Wing Chun, and Jeet Kune Do (the latter created by Bruce Lee), but many traditional styles are at risk of extinction due to recent trends in mixed martial arts.
+From Shaolin and Wudang to Choy Li Fut systems, traditional martial arts carry deep history and rich techniques that we strive to preserve whenever possible.

-The WuTan syllabus comprises both internal and external styles to cultivate balance (Yin & Yang) for both the mind and body and incorporates several external styles such as Choy Liu Fu, Mantis, Chang Chuan, Wing Chun, and also the 18 weapons system.
-For the internal system, we study Tai Chi, Ba Gua, and Hsing I. We also uphold the teaching of Grand Master Liu by carrying the torch and training in Ba Ji (eight extremes).
+The WuTan syllabus integrates both internal and external martial arts styles to promote harmony between mind and body through the balance of Yin and Yang.
+Our external training includes styles such as Choy Li Fut, Southern Mantis, Changquan, Wing Chun, and the comprehensive 18 weapons system.
+In the internal realm, we focus on the study and practice of Tai Chi, Baguazhang, and Xingyi Quan.
+Additionally, we honor the legacy of Grand Master Liu by continuing the tradition of Ba Ji Quan (Eight Extremes), ensuring the preservation and advancement of this powerful system.

 In 1966 WuTan was founded in Taiwan by Grand Master Liu Yun Qiao.
 He chose twelve disciples to pass down his knowledge to, many of whom were already well established Martial Artists.
 One of these disciples was Master Wu Song Fa who trained for six hours a day over many years until Grand Master Liu Yun Qiao accredited him with having mastered the arts of Wutan.
 Returning home to teach these arts, Master Wu then in turn passed his great knowledge to Master They Soon Tuan.
 In 1977, Master They arrived in the UK and not long after, began teaching traditional styles of Kung Fu and Tai Chi.
 In 1986 Grand Master Liu Jun Qiao granted the school permission to use the WuTan name and the tradition has carried on ever since with many branches throughout the UK.